Boring (earth): Superdeep Borehole

 In 1961 the United States began Project Mohole, an ambitious attempt to drill through the Earth's crust into the Mohorovičić discontinuity.
 The project was discontinued due to high cost.

-The Kola Superdeep Borehole was a similar project of the USSR in the 1970s and early 1980s the USSR attempted to drill a hole through the crust, to sample the Mohorovicic Discontinuity.
+The Kola Superdeep Borehole was a similar project of the USSR in the 1970s and early 1980s the USSR attempted to drill a hole through the crust, to sample the Mohorovičić discontinuity.
 The deepest hole ever drilled failed not because of lack of money or time, but because of rock physics at depth.
 At approximately 12,000 metres depth, rock begins to act more like a plastic solid than a rigid solid.
 Rock temperatures of several hundred degrees Celsius, required that the drilling fluid be refrigerated before being sent to the cutting face of the drill.
 As the drill bits burnt out and were removed for replacement, the hole simply flowed closed, and the rock had to be re-drilled.
 The hole was scrapped.

 Further attempts are planned by American consortia and further Russian attempts in Finland.